-During the last several months the Sage-grouse Coordinated Consulting Team has worked closely with the State of Utah and agencies within the state to provide a more complete and transparent understanding of how Utah's plan is working to ameliorate perceived threats to Greater Sage-grouse and address the needs of the birds across the state.
+During the past year, the Sage-grouse Coordinated Consulting Team has worked closely with the State of Utah and agencies within the state to provide a more complete and transparent understanding of how Utah's Plan is working to ameliorate perceived potential threats to Greater Sage-grouse and address the needs of the birds across the state.
 This is helpful to:

-(1) Provide a enhanced level of understanding;

-(2) Increase reliability of information;

-(3) Demonstrate a level of certainty that Utah's conservation practices utilize sciencebased solutions that are proven to work for Greater sage-grouse;

-(4) Illustrate how Utah's investment is addressing other important values in the state of Utah including watershed restoration, wildfire, invasive species concerns, balancing conservation needs with responsible energy production and exurban development.
+- 1. Provide a enhanced level of understanding; - 2.
+Increase reliability of information; - 3.
+Demonstrate a level of certainty that Utah's conservation practices utilize science-based solutions that are proven to work for Greater Sage-grouse: and - 4.
+Illustrate how Utah's investment is addressing other important values in the State of Utah, including watershed restoration, wildfire, invasive species concerns, balancing conservation needs with responsible energy production and low-density rural development.